ruuda/musium/docs/index.md

 # Musium

-Music playback daemon with a web-based library browser.

-Musium is an album-centered music player designed to run on an always-on device connected to speakers.
-Playback can be controlled from anywhere on the local network through the webinterface.
+Musium is an album-centered music player.
+It is designed to run as a daemon on an always-on device connected to speakers.
+Playback can be controlled from anywhere on the local network through a webinterface.

 ## Features